 Issaquah is strengthened by and thrives upon the rich diversity of ethnic, cultural, racial, gender and sexual identities of its residents; all of which contribute to the vibrant character of our City.
-Issaquah is committed to be an inclusive and welcoming community for all, including the LGBTQIA+ community.
+We are committed to be an inclusive and welcoming community for all, including the LGBTQIA+ community.

-Each year, the month of June is designated Pride Month to commemorate the Stonewall riots, which occurred in June of 1969 and are generally recognized as the catalyst of the LGBTQIA+ Rights Movement.
+Each year, the month of June is designated as Pride Month to commemorate the Stonewall riots, a series of gay liberation protests in June of 1969 and are generally recognized as the catalyst of the LGBTQIA+ Rights Movement.

-At the June 6, 2022 City Council meeting, Mayor Mary Lou Pauly proclaimed June as LGBTQIA+ Pride Month in the City of Issaquah.
+At the June 5, 2023 City Council meeting, Mayor Mary Lou Pauly will proclaim June as LGBTQIA+ Pride Month in the City of Issaquah.

-- June 23: The Garage, A Teen Café: Garage Pride
+- June 24: Garage Pride, hosted by The Garage, A Teen Café

 - The Garage, Issaquah Youth Support: Non-profit organization that offers a safe space in Issaquah for high school teens.